 Financial, Operational, and Growth Considerations

 Franchising offers the benefit of established systems, brand recognition, and lower failure rates.
 However, it also requires significant financial investment, adherence to strict guidelines, and profit sharing.
-Carefully weigh these pros and cons to determine if franchising aligns with your own unique business goals and lifestyle preferences.
+Carefully weigh these pros and cons to determine if franchising aligns with your business goals and personal preferences.